-Growing up, Christmas was always celebrated in our holiday apartment in Umhlanga and each year the menu featured prawns on a Skottel braai, with garlic butter and the gritty pan deglazed with cream (and sometimes a splosh of beer or champagne) so as to have a beautiful juice to suck up with bread and prawn heads.
+Growing up, Christmas was always celebrated in our holiday apartment in Umhlanga and each year the menu featured prawns on a Skottel braai, with garlic butter.
+When the prawns were scooped up, the gritty pan was deglazed with cream (and sometimes a splosh of beer or champagne) and the creamy prawn broth was then poured over the prawns, so that the heads could be sucked and the bread could be dunked.

 OVEN BAKED PRAWNS (8/16* see notes below)